 Buckingham Strategic Wealth charges for its services in a few different ways, including asset-based fees, hourly fees and fixed fees.

-In addition to these fees, clients will pay fees charged by the mutual funds or exchange-traded funds that Buckingham selects for inclusion in their portfolio.
+In addition to these fees, clients will pay fees charged by mutual funds or ETFs that Buckingham selects for inclusion in their portfolio.
 For clients who wish to use a separately managed account provider for some portion of their portfolio, they will incur whatever fees are charged by that third-party provider.

 Buckingham Strategic Wealth’s disciplinary disclosures